SynixeContractors/Documents/universe/opfor/argana.md

 ## Civil war

 50 years to the day after independence Tura rebellion named "Red Tiger Coup" launched the country into civil war.
-After years of internal strife with weak peace achieve, the miltia that fought alongside the government during the first civil war have refused orders.
+After years of internal strife with weak peace achieved, the miltia that fought alongside the government during the first civil war have refused orders.
 Sefrawi People's Liberation Army proclaimed from the state militia have once again thrown the country into the civil war.
-Dormant for years Tura have sprung another uprising into 3-way civil war.
+Dormant for years Tura have sprung another uprising turning the conflict into 3-way civil war.

 The Arganan National Army caught unprepared during a modernization program, have ceded much of the territory economically important territory to the other factions.